AvarianKnight/pma-voice/docs/state-getters/stateBagGetters.md

 State bag getters are a little bit simpler, they just return the current value that is set in the state bag.

+#### Note: If you're on the client and only using it on the current player, you can replace Player(source) with LocalPlayer

 ## Example for Proximity

 ```lua